 Eligibility Requirements: To be considered for an award, applicants must be an ECU student, enrolled in a full-time degree or certificate program at ECU with a GPA of 2.5 or higher.
 Students must have completed a minimum or 24 credits at ECU (12 credit hours if transfer students) and have a good record of academic achievement.

-A committee of University faculty and administrators meets during the semester to review applications, using the following factors to determine the amount of the award:
+A committee of University faculty and administrators meets during the semester to review applications to determine award eligibility.

 September 15 for Spring study